-- Section 80-3.7 is amended to allow any undergraduate or graduate level course completed during the spring, summer, or fall 2020 terms with a passing grade, or its equivalent, to count toward the content core or pedagogical core semester hour requirements for certification through the Individual Evaluation pathway.
-The passing grade, or its equivalent, must be in accordance with the pass/fail grading policy, or its equivalent, at the institution of higher education (e.g., credit/no credit, pass/fail, satisfactory/unsatisfactory policy) (Attachment A #4). - Section 80-1.2(b) is amended to extend the expiration date of the Initial certificate, Initial Reissuance, Provisional certificate, and Provisional Renewal from August 31, 2020 to January 31, 2021 to provide candidates with the time needed to work in schools and complete the requirements for the Professional or Permanent certificate.
+- Receivership - Section 100.19 is amended to provide that: (1) the Commissioner shall not use 2019-20 school year results to newly identify any schools as struggling, place any schools under independent receivership, or remove the designation of any schools as struggling or persistently struggling; (2) all schools identified as persistently struggling or struggling schools for the 2019-20 school year shall remain so identified for the 2020-21 school year, and all schools that operated under a school district superintendent receiver in the 2019-20 school year shall continue to operate under a school district superintendent receiver in the 2020-21 school year; and (3) the Commissioner may, upon a finding of good cause, modify for the 2019-20 through 2021-22 school years any timelines pertaining to notifications, plans, reports, or implementation of activities required by such section, except for any timelines prescribed by law (Attachment A #3). - Higher Education - Section 80-3.7 is amended to allow any undergraduate or graduate level course completed during the spring, summer, or fall 2020 terms with a passing grade, or its equivalent, to count toward the content core or pedagogical core semester hour requirements for certification through the Individual Evaluation pathway.
+The passing grade, or its equivalent, must be in accordance with the pass/fail grading policy, or its equivalent, at the institution of higher education (e.g., credit/no credit, pass/fail, satisfactory/unsatisfactory policy) (Attachment A #4). - Section 80-1.2(b) is amended to extend the expiration date of the Initial certificate, Initial Reissuance, Provisional certificate, Provisional Renewal, and Initial and Provisional certificate extensions from August 31, 2020 to January 31, 2021 to provide candidates with the time needed to work in schools and complete the requirements for the Professional or Permanent certificate.
 Additionally, such section is amended to extend the expiration date of the Conditional Initial certificate from August 31, 2020 to August 31, 2021 to provide candidates with the time needed to complete the edTPA, which requires working with students.
 An additional year gives candidates the time to establish a relationship with students, teach lessons and assess student learning, and prepare the edTPA submission once classroom routines are more consistent after the COVID-19 crisis (Attachment A #5). - Section 80-5.27 is added to create an Emergency COVID-19 certificate for candidates seeking certain certificates, extensions, and annotations because there is limited test center availability and schools have been closed pursuant to Executive Order(s) of the Governor due to the COVID-19 crisis.
 This certificate would be valid for one year and could be renewed one time for an additional year with letter(s) of recommendation from school, district, and/or BOCES administrators.
-Candidates must apply for the certificate or extension on or before September 1, 2020.
-They must also apply for the Emergency COVID-19 certificate, in the same certificate title as the certificate or extension applied for, on or before September 1, 2020.
-(Attachment A # 6). - Section 52.21(c) is amended to exempt school district leader (SDL) and school business leader (SDBL) candidates from taking and passing the SDL and SDBL assessment, respectively, for program completion and for the institutional recommendation for the Professional certificate, if they completed all program requirements except the assessment requirement during the Fall 2019, Winter 2020, Spring 2020, or Summer 2020 terms.
-The exemption enables these candidates to complete their program while there is limited test center availability due to the COVID-19 crisis and receive institutional recommendation for Professional certification, which would be needed to pursue the proposed Emergency COVID-19 certificate.
-The candidates would need to take and pass the SDL and SDBL assessment to earn Professional SDL and SDBL certification, respectively (Attachment A #'s 7 and 9).
+Candidates must apply for the certificate or extension on or before September 1, 2021.
+They must also apply for the Emergency COVID-19 certificate, in the same certificate title as the certificate or extension applied for, on or before September 1, 2021.
+(Attachment A #6).